 This past weekend, I was at a funeral in North Carolina, which isn’t happy news.
-But, while there, there were a number of cats and kittens wondering out into the parking lot from a carport the church owns.
+But, while there, there were many cats and kittens wandering out into the parking lot from a carport the church owns.

 Apparently, people from the church feed and take care of the cats, which is really nice, since a lot of places just round up cats and “get rid of them.”

-Anyway, being a cat lover, I had to see if I could try and pet the kittens.
-Just seeing the animals was little bit of light fluffiness during an extremely sad event.
-Most of the kittens were a little too scared to let me near them but I did pet a charming little grey and white cat
+Most of the kittens were a little too scared to let me near them but I did pet a charming little grey and white cat.

-After the funeral, which was for my fiance’s mother, we went back to my fiance’s parents house and a number of people came back from the church.
+After the funeral, which was for my fiance’s mother—an incredible woman who was an EMT until she retired—we went back to my fiance’s parents’ house and some people came back from the church.

 And I saw a little black and white cat who looked a lot like the medium-age cats at the church inasmuch as body style and markings.

-He was just standing in the driveway in the dark, looking pretty lost.
+She was just standing in the driveway in the dark, looking not quite lost but displaced.

-Now, I don’t know if this cat hitched a ride under one of the cars from the church back to my fiance’s house, but I kind of think he did.
+I don’t know if this cat hitched a ride under one of the cars from the church back to my fiance’s house, but I kind of think she did.

 A few years back, I stopped on a road because there was a kitten in it and the kitten actually climbed up into my car’s engine.
 A police officer helped me get it out and I brought it home.
 The police officer took a picture because he said, “This is the second time this has happened to me in two weeks, and if I don’t take a picture of it, no one will ever believe me!”
 He told me that another woman had found a kitten in her engine after driving to the store.